rolara57/WeatherDashboard/README.md

 How it works:
-In javascript the first section is most of the variables to set the page up Next section is the key section where the Openweather website and keys are linked together The app section is teh search form function and adds to the input field the following section separates the zip from city use using the NaN(not a number) function the folowing section  is the git and input from openweather the temperature is converted from K-F then the decimals are taken out
+In javascript the first section is most of the variables to set the page up Next section is the key section where the Openweather website and keys are linked together The app section is the search form function and adds to the input field the following section separates the zip from city use using the NaN(not a number) function the folowing section  is the git and input from openweather the temperature is converted from K-F then the decimals are taken out